The 7 Best Ways to Track Employee Training Progress and Results

 Identify skill and knowledge gaps

 Training reports reveal crucial information: how many people completed training, average assessment scores, who took a certain course, test employee performance, and areas needing optimization.
-Analyzing this data helps pinpoint learners’ knowledge gaps.
+Analyzing this data helps pinpoint learners’ knowledge gaps, create a targeted action plan for upskilling and reskilling, and reduce repeat training rates by addressing issues proactively.

 For instance, if your company rolls out an important product update and assigns the sales team a course on its details, tracking progress will show which salespeople are up to speed and which ones need additional support.